doritoes/docker-guacamole/README.md

 This container runs the guacamole web client, the guacd server and a postgres database.

 ## Status

+**:warning: This project is a fork of oznu/docker-guacamole, which is archived and no longer supported**
-* The main build now passes and initial testing looks good; postgressql 13
+* The main build now passes and initial testing looks good; postgressql 13; tested Windows 10 and Ubuntu 20.04
-* The ARM build is in a "hack-me-up" state to get it passing; it barely runs on a Raspberry Pi 3 system after a very long spin-up time; still postgresql 9.6
+* The ARM build is in a "hack-me-up" state to get it passing; ; postgresql 9.6; it is very slow to star for the first time a Raspberry Pi 3 on Raspberry Pi OS
 * VNC and ssh have been tested (only)
 * Built-in authentication have been tested (only)
+* My test environments do not include LDAP or other authentication services at this time

 ## Usage